The 2017-18 Faculty Handbook provides information for all Palm Beach State College Faculty.

 Textbook/Software selection is based on Palm Beach State Textbook Selection Policy and individually approved cluster textbook selection policy.
 After a textbook/software selection is made, cluster chairs must submit a completed

-Textbook/Software Adoption Form to MS #51, along with copies of the revised course outlines and cluster minutes approving
+Textbook/Software Adoption Form to Academic Services, along with copies of the revised course outlines and cluster

 To view the list of textbooks that are on current order for the College, visit the Follett Web site.
 There, you will key in "Florida" to select the location.
 Next, you will select the Palm Beach State location of your course.
 Finally, you will key in the course number.
 The course text title and price will be displayed.